shawn-sandy/shawnsandy-dev/src/posts/web-dev-report.md

 ---
-title: "ShawnSandy.dev performance metrics; Lighthouse"
+title: "ShawnSandy.dev performance metrics, score; Google lighthouse"
-subtitle: ""
+subtitle: "Using the web.dev/measure, allows you to see how well your website performs and gives you tips on how to improve your user experience"
 date: 2021-06-15
 tags: ['posts', 'performance']
 coverImage: ['shawn-sandy-dev.jpg']